flownzu/TraktTV-UpdateClient/README.md

 - You can even manage your watched list when you are offline!

-- VLC Media Player connectivity
+- VLC Media Player support

   - Connecting and re-connecting to VLC.